cmu-sei/juneberry/juneberry/documentation/model_configuration_specification.md

 For tabular data the `__call__` method should take:

-* num_classes : The number of output classes of the model
+* num_classes : The number of output classes of the model.

 ```
 class <MyClass>